-The three tabs "Structure data", "Load data" and "Measured data" of the window "Data for Back-calculation" are used for defining, editing and/or modifying the data needed by back-calculation.
+The three tabs "Structure data", "Load data" and "Measured deflection" of the window "Back-calculation module - Input data" are used for defining, editing and/or modifying the data needed by back-calculation.
 These data may be save in Ascii file (extension .mwd) using the command "File/save (data)" or "File/save as (data)" of the menu bar.
 It is possible to save either the complete data defined by these three tabs "Structure data", "Load data" and "Measured data", or to save partial data corresponding to one or two of these tabs.